FAQs

 What does Baitulmaal do?

-Baitulmaal serves as a conduit between the compassion of our donors and the needs of our beneficiaries.
+Baitulmaal serves as a bridge between the compassion of our donors and the needs of our beneficiaries.
 Baitulmaal provides life-saving, life-sustaining, and life-enriching humanitarian aid to under-served populations around the world regardless of faith or nationality.
-Our vision is a world free of want.
+Our vision is a world with more hope.

 Where is Baitulmaal located?